bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 * One login node called `heimdall` for users to login.
 * Multiple compute nodes, called `valkyries` will then be deployed on the fly via PXE.

+This architecture is similar to HPC clusters, but is very generic.
+A web farm would replace the login node by a gateway or a load balancer, a Blender rendering farm would just skip the login node, etc.

 ### 4.2.
 Network

 Network information:

-The whole cluster will use a single subnet 10.10.0.0/16.
+The whole cluster will use a single subnet `10.10.0.0/16`.
-IP used will be (nic name to be set depending of your hardware):
+IP used will be (nic name to be set depending of your hardware, use `ip a` command to obtain your nic names, which can be ethX, enoX, enX, enpX, enp0sX, etc.):

 * odin: 10.10.0.1 (nic: enp0s3)
 * thor : 10.10.1.1 (nic: enp0s3)
 * heimdall: 10.10.2.1 (nic: enp0s3), 192.168.1.77 (nic: enp0s8) for users access
 * valkyrieX: 10.10.3.X (nic: enp0s3)

-Domain name will be cluster.local
+Domain name will be `cluster.local`.

 Note: if you plan to test this tutorial in Virtualbox, 10.10.X.X range may already been taken by Virtualbox NAT.
-In this case, use another subnet.
+In this case, use another subnet like 10.77.X.X.

 ### 4.3.
 Final notes before we start

-All nodes will be installed with a minimal install RockyLinux 9.
+All nodes will be installed with a minimal install AlmaLinux 9.
 Needed other packages (rpms) will be created on the fly from sources.

 * To simplify this tutorial, firewall will be deactivated.
 You can reactivate it later.
 * We will keep SELinux enforced.
 When facing permission denied, try setting SELinux into permissive mode to check if that's the reason, or check selinux logs.
+I know SELinux can be difficult to deal with, but keeping it enforced also forces you to avoid unexpected dangerous things.
 * If you get `Pane is dead` error during pxe install, most of the time increase RAM to minimum 1200 Mo or more and it should be ok.
 * You can edit files using `vim` which is a powerful tool, but if you feel more comfortable with, use `nano` (`nano myfile.txt`, then edit file, then use `Ctrl+O` to save, and `Ctrl+X` to exit).
+There is a very nice tutorial online for Vim, investing in it worth it on the long term.
+* Keep cool, and take fresh air when its not working as expected.

 ## 5. Management node installation

 This part describes how to manually install `odin` management node basic services, needed to deploy and install the other servers.

-Install first system with Centos DVD image, and choose minimal install as package selection (Or server with GUI if you prefer.
+Install first system with AlmaLinux DVD image (using an USB stick), and choose minimal install as package selection (Or server with GUI if you prefer.
 However, more packages installed means less security and less performance).

 Partition schema should be the following, without LVM but standard partitions: